 I think many of us get into a routine when it comes to going to the mountains.
-For me that means heading to either Banff National Park, Kananaskis Country south of Highway 40 or the Bragg Creek area.
-However, I have been on the lookout for a new early season mountain hike and discovered Mount Burke – thanks once again to @mcc617 (Don McCready) on Instagram.
-He posted a photo on March 19th along the ridge to Mount Burke and I was instantly hooked.
+For me that means heading to either Banff National Park, Kananaskis Country south of Highway 40, or the Bragg Creek area.
+I had been on the lookout for a new early season mountain hike and discovered the Mount Burke hike – thanks once again to @mcc617 (Don McCready) on Instagram.

 Mount Burke hike summary

-- Be sure to purchase a Kananaskis Conservation Pass before you start to hike.
+Permit: Be sure to purchase a Kananaskis Conservation Pass before you start to hike.

-- The ridge and summit are very exposed, so if thunderstorms are in the forecast, postpone the hike.
+Beware: The ridge and summit are very exposed, so if thunderstorms are in the forecast, postpone the hike.

 Mount Burke hike trailhead location